mceSystems/node-jsc/doc/api/os.md

 ]
 ```

-*Note*: Because `nice` values are UNIX-specific, on Windows the `nice` values
+Because `nice` values are UNIX-specific, on Windows the `nice` values of all
-of all processors are always 0.
+processors are always 0.

 ## os.endianness()
 <!-- YAML